AylinUenal/TopTrumpsCardGame/README.md

 ## About

-My first project during the Ironhack bootcamp was building a card game from scratch within 4 days.
-I developed a top trumps card game with animals including score keeping.
+My first project during the Ironhack bootcamp was to build a card game from scratch within 4 days.
+I developed a top trumps card game with an animal card deck including functionalities like winning and losing messages as well as score keeping.

 ## Home